mawyss/scion/doc/protocols/scion-header.rst

 The EPIC-HP header has the following structure:
    - A *PacketTimestamp* field (8 bytes)
-   - The standard SCION header
+   - The path header for the standard SCION Path Type
    - A 4-byte *LHVF* (Last Hop Verification Field)

 The EPIC-HP contains the full SCION header, and also the calculation of the MAC is identical.
 This allows